LittleFlyingSheep/P-LocalAFT/examples/captions_of_examples.md

 Example 3:
   - AAC metheds:
     - P-Transformer: a person is *playing a musical instrument*
+    - P-GlobalAFT: a person is opening and closing *a creaky door*
     - P-LocalAFT: *a door creaks* as it is *opened and closed*
   - Ground Truth:
     - Original caption 1: *a door* that somebody is *opening and closing* needs oil